Sometimes, Amateur Home Maintenance Isn’t Enough.

 It turns out we can’t.

 The average person can, at most, take care of simple maintenance procedures that will keep our AC chugging along.
-However, it takes a real professional to get our systems back into prime condition.
+However, getting your system back in working order takes a real professional.
 Thankfully the team at Brother’s Plumbing are the kind of people you need for all your AC maintenance needs.

 You Can Perform The Basic Maintenance Your AC Needs

 Let’s face it, some of us can barely operate the toaster, let alone a precision machine like an air conditioner.
-The most an inexperienced consumer should ever perform on their air conditioner is essentially preventative maintenance.
+Preventative maintenance is the most an inexperienced consumer should ever perform on their air conditioner.
 Depending on your level of comfort, this may include:

 - Combing The Vent Fins